twk6809/ARISS_mod_script_gen/README.md

 4. **COMPLETE** the text file form, `ARISS_mod_script_form.txt`.

    This should be done by the mentor and/or moderator.
 There are instructions within the file.
-Fill out as much as you can, or needed, using a text file editor.
+Fill out as much as you can using a text file editor.

    To get a usable or first draft outline, only the `Script version`, `Important Dates and Times`, and the `School/group name` need to be completed in the form file.

    - **ENTER** the following to get started:
         * Version number (start at 1)
         * Short name to append to output file names (keep short, no spaces)
         * ISS rise times (UTC and local)
         * Conference start times (UTC and local)
+        * School time zone abbrviation
         * School name
-        * Telebridge name/callsign (or local ham's info if direct)
+        * Telebridge name/callsign
         * Which video(s) are planned

    - Do **NOT** leave blank variables.
-        * Leave the default value if unknown.
+        * Leave the default values to be filled in later.
         * Enter `None` or `N/A` is not used.

 5. **EDIT** the working template file `ARISS_mod_script_temp.docx`, not the `master`.

    In general the provided templates should be sufficient to cover the needs for a contact without much editing.
-Edits should be based on the plans for the contact in terms on event flow and planned components, such as videos and school/group program.
-Some edit may be needed based on type of conference being used (i.e. Verizon vs. Zoom).
+Edits should be based on the plans for the contact in terms of event flow and planned components, such as videos and school/group program.
+Some edits may be needed based on type of conference being used (i.e. Verizon vs. Zoom).

    - **PASTE** in the questions from ARISS Ops Uplink file.

    - **EDIT** the script text and add/remove cues and notes as needed.
-     Most cues and notes are in red text.
      (See dictionary of variable below.)

    - **REMOVE** unused/optional blocks, such as the videos.
         * **DELETE** table row to remove an optional event block.
-		* Do **NOT** add more event blocks or change the event block names.
+		* Do **NOT** add more event blocks or change the event block names or numbers.

    - **REMOVE** the red colored text script notes.